Nasc1mento/OOPSocial-RealTimeChat/README.md

 ```
 - **Eclipse**

-to install maven dependences :
+to install maven dependencies :

 1. Click on pom.xml
 2. Run as